souradipp76/MM-PoE/README.md

 **Using Custom Dataset**

 To use your own custom dataset, save your data under `mm_poe/data/custom_dataset`.
-Tne dataset should contain a `mm_poe/data/custom_dataset/questions.json` file in the following format given below.
+The dataset should contain a `mm_poe/data/custom_dataset/questions.json` file in the following format given below.
 All the images should be under `mm_poe/data/custom_dataset/images` directory.
 While running the experiements, set the argument as `datasets="custom_dataset"` in the scripts.
+Check out the example custom dataset under the `mm_poe/data/custom_datasets` directory.

 *Questions file format:*
 ```json